This website uses cookies to ensure you get the best experience on our website. Learn more

 Money

-There are safes in all the tents for storing valuables.
-There is no formal currency exchange.
+There are simple-to-operate, large, digital safes in the guest tents.
+The camp has no formal currency exchange.

 Accepted payment on location

 Oliver's Camp will accept payments in cash, as well as Visa and MasterCard, although there is a 5% charge for these cards.
-They cannot accept Amex or travellers' cheques.
+They do not accept Amex.

 Other lodges in Tarangire National Park